jclapis/rp-pi-guide/Grafana.md

 **WARNING: this dashboarding setup uses some of Nimbus's still-in-development features.
 Nimbus doesn't expose its metrics by default yet, so you have to manually compile it with some special flags.
 This means that this process will ONLY WORK with Native setups - it WILL NOT WORK with Docker setups yet.**

+**If enough people ask for it, maybe I'll publish a modified Docker image that has metrics enabled so you can do this.**

 With that out of the way, here is a quick glance of my dashboard that you'll put together for your Pi: